WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 3. Evaluate the new alarm over time to ensure correctness
 4. Iterate on the severity identification guide for alerts from the alarm based on experience evaluating the unstable alarm
-5. Stabilise the alarm and change its notification channel
+5. Stabilise the alarm by updating the run book and sending alerts to the stable channel

 ### Run Books